SFULibrary/islandora_datastream_crud/README.md

 * It is extremely important that you are sure the datastream files you have modified or prepared are ready to push to your repository.
 * You should perform the same types of QA and checking on these files that you perform prior to doing a batch ingest (validate the MODS, etc.).
-* It is wise to push a small number of sample datastream files to your repository before pusing the entire set, or push the datastream files in small subsets and perform QA on the modified datastreams in your repository before pushing more.
+* It would be prudent to push a small number of test datastream files to your repository before pusing the entire set, and to push the datastream files in small subsets and perform QA on the modified datastreams in your repository before pushing more.

 ### Creating new datastreams